Chjdl1816/AustralianWildFire-Estimator/README.md

 # Australian Wild Fire Estimations
-## We will try to simulate the spread and growth of Australian Wildfires using pandas and folium
+## I tried to estimate the spread and growth of Australian Wildfires using pandas and folium

 ***Requirements:***
 - Python >= 3.5